garrandall/popular-music-data/tracks/drifting-g-eazy-chris-brown-tory-lanez.md

-I'm faded once again, yeah, I don’t know where I am But I just know I'm drifting far from you, ooh
+I'm faded once again, yeah, I don’t know where I am But I just know I'm drifting far from you, oh
 I'm tryna keep my head strong, but my heart
 Won't just let me grow away from you
 Don't you know we're drifting off, drifting off?
 I know you think, think that it's my fault for falling off All this hope and disregard, drifting off, yeah
-I know you think there ain't no fault, I fall apart Ooh, and now I'm missing your love
+I know you think there ain't no fault, I fall apart Oh, and now I'm missing your love

 (You tell me, uh, yeah)